-Perf ormance outcomes Acceptable outcomes Acce Accepted development subject to requirements and Assessable development Site characteristics PO1 Development: (a) is of a size, scale and intensity that minimises the potential for adverse noise, visual, privacy and traffic impacts on adjoining or nearby residential uses; and (b) is of a size, scale and intensity that is consistent with the character of the zone; and (c) provides suitable open space and separation that meet the recreational, social and amenity needs of people staying onsite.
-AO1.1 The site is: (a) located within an existing Tourist park; or (b) located on Council owned or controlled land; or (c) located within the exhibition/events precinct (precinct no. CC4) of the Mackay City local plan; or (d) co-located with an existing Resort complex or Hotel.
-AO1.2 Each self-contained recreational vehicle site must be a minimum of 75m2.
-AO1.3 Accommodation sites have the following minimum setbacks: PO2 (a) from dedicated (external / public) road frontage boundaries: (i) 10 metres from an arterial road or sub-arterial road; and (ii) 6 metres from a collector street or access street; and (b) from other site boundaries - 5 metres. elopment is located, designed and operated Development is not located in areas: (a) subject to inundation from an overland flow path; or
+Performance outcomes Acceptable outcomes Accepted development subject to requirements and assessable development Site characteristics PO1 Development: (a) is of a size, scale and intensity that minimises the potential for adverse noise, visual, privacy and traffic impacts on adjoining or nearby residential uses; and (b) is of a size, scale and intensity that is consistent with the character of the zone; and (c) provides suitable open space and separation that meet the recreational, social and amenity needs of people staying onsite.
+Each self-contained vehicle site must be a minimum of 75m2.
+AO1.3 Accommodation sites have the following minimum setbacks: (a) from dedicated (external / public) road frontage boundaries: (i) 10 metres from an arterial road or sub-arterial road; and (ii) 6 metres from a collector street or access street; and (b) from other site boundaries - 5 metres.
+PO2 Development is located, designed and operated to: AO2 Development is not located in areas: (a) subject to inundation from an overland flow path; or

-[&]quot;Multi-purpose centre" includes District centre zone, Local centre zone, Major centre zone and Principal centre zone.
+&quot;Multi-purpose centre" includes District centre zone, Local centre zone, Major centre zone and Principal centre zone.
 The Specialised centre zone is not a multi-purpose centre zone.